gamextra4u/FEXDroid/README.md

 ## Overview
 This project aims to bring 'FEX-Emu' a fantastic emulator of X86_64 to the Android platform.

-FEXDroid is Similar to Box64droid.
-Box64droid is using box64 to run pc programs.
-But FEXDroid is using FEX to Emulate Pc programs.
+FEXDroid is using proot and x86_64 RootFS to Emulate X86_64 on Arm64 Device.

 ## Features
 - Turnip-zink ( mesa 23.2.1 by default)
-- only for Proot
-- wine 8.0.2 included
+- RootFS updated to Ubuntu24_04
+- FEX-EMU Version :- 2506
+- Install Any packages using Qemu Option.

 ## Getting Started
 First You Need to Install Termux App and Termux-x11